English I/English I Honors

 Credits: 1 high school credit / 3 hours college credit

-This is a class that focuses on public presentation skills.
+An exploration and practical application of communication theory in various contexts: interpersonal, small group, and public speaking.
+This class focuses on public presentation skills.
 These skills include speaking, debating, interviewing, oral interpretation and participating in a small group.
 The students also study communication theory that correlates to the previously mentioned subjects, as well as topics such as intrapersonal communication, interpersonal communication, and mass communication.
-Assessments include speeches, debates, readings, tests, papers, presentations, film analyses, etc.

 Spanish I is a course that is designed to initiate a solid foundation of Spanish Language acquisition.
 Students will understand how Spanish phonetics and punctuation differ from their native language.
-Students will move from learning accurate Spanish pronunciation to understanding useful phrases and greetings, and be able to engage in a short dialogue.
+Students will move from learning accurate Spanish pronunciation to understanding useful phrases and greetings and being able to engage in a short dialogue.
 A wide range of vocabulary will be taught and spoken in the course.
-Students will move on to master grammatical structures like: subject pronouns, indirect and direct articles, verb conjugation for the present tense with regular ar, er, and ir verbs, common irregular verbs, stem changing verbs, reflexive verbs, verbs like “gustar”, possessive and demonstrative adjectives, direct object pronouns, weather expressions, and expressions of obligation.
+Students will move on to master grammatical structures like: subject pronouns, indirect and direct articles, verb conjugation for the present tense with regular ar, er, and ir verbs, common irregular verbs, stem-changing verbs, reflexive verbs, verbs like “gustar”, possessive and demonstrative adjectives, direct object pronouns, weather expressions, and expressions of obligation.
 Each unit is designed to give the student valuable skills in reading, writing, speaking, and listening.
-Culture and geographical knowledge are emphasized in this course as well and will highlight information from all of Latin America.
+Culture and geographical knowledge are emphasized in this course as well and will highlight information from all of Latin America and Spain.

-Spanish II is a continuation of Spanish I and a course which builds on previously learned skills while introducing more advanced grammatical structures and additional verb tenses.
-Just as in Spanish I this course includes the presentation of functional vocabulary and Hispanic culture.
+Spanish II is designed to build on previously learned skills while introducing more advanced grammatical structures and verb tenses.
+This course, like Spanish I, includes the presentation of functional vocabulary and Hispanic culture.
 Students will ask and answer questions about basic needs and familiar topics.
-The student’s ability to understand native speech will be stretched.
+They will engage in conversations with classmates using solely the target language.
+Students will work to interpret authentic resources by identifying main ideas and facts from printed and recorded materials.
 Students will understand directions and instructions more clearly.
-They will understand short, routine conversations and simple media messages when delivered in clear, audible speech.
-Students will understand main ideas and facts from printed materials.
 Students will write simple, original material on a given topic using the appropriate tense.
-Every chapter will help students become confident communicating with useful vocabulary for everyday situations.
-Some grammatical topics to be studied include: review of present tense and reflexive verbs; preterit tense; present progressive tense; informal commands; imperfect tense; present perfect tense; object pronoun placement.
+Each unit will help students become more confident communicating ub everyday situations as they navigate the ACTFL proficiency standards.
+Some grammatical topics to be studied include: review of present tense and reflexive verbs, preterit tense, present progressive tense, informal commands, imperfect tense, and object pronoun placement.

 Spanish III is a continuation of Spanish I & II and is a course which continues to build on previously learned skills while also introducing more advanced grammatical structures and additional vocabulary and verb tenses.
 It is taught primarily in Spanish.
 Just as in preceding courses, Hispanic culture will be studied.
 Students will initiate and sustain limited conversations that reflect everyday situations.
 Students will listen to and interpret meaning from familiar content as well as authentic listening situations from websites, TV programs, podcasts, etc. Students will read and comprehend main ideas and supporting details from authentic materials (short stories, books, newspapers, etc.).
 Students will create original narrative compositions of paragraph length and express opinions about current topics of interest.
 This is a course intended for students who show high academic achievement in Spanish I and Spanish II and who demonstrate a strong desire to learn Spanish.
 Every chapter will help students become confident communicating with vocabulary relevant to everyday life.
 Some grammatical topics to be studied are: review of all past tenses; future tense; affirmative and negative commands; pluperfect tense; conditional tense; subjunctive mood; adverbial expressions; and hypothetical expressions.